Will Howells Pickleball: Two Gold Medals and Counting on the APP Tour

 In the loser's bracket, they got big wins over Martin Emmrich and John Cincola, and then beat CJ Klinger and Ross Whittaker for a fourth-place finish.
 In mixed doubles at that same tournament, Howells got a seventh-place finish with Christa Gecheva.
 That run was highlighted by a win over Bobbi Oshiro and Andre Mick.

 At APP Punta Gorda he played with CJ Klinger and won gold.
 The duo got a huge win over Hunter and Yates Johnson to make it to Championship Sunday.
 Unfortunately, Rob Nunnery suffered an injury during the championship match and had to retire, so Howells and Klinger won gold.
-At that same tournament, Will and Bobbi Oshiro got bronze, with a win over Parris Todd and Hunter Johnson.

 In February of 2024, Howells played the PPA Desert Ridge.
-He smoked the singles qualifiers – winning that – and then played in the main draw.
+He smoked the singles qualifiers, winning that, and then played in the main draw.
 He got a win over Ryan Sherry in the main draw before losing to the eventual winner, Federico Staksrud.
-In doubles, he again played with Johnny Goldberg and got a win before losing to the Johns brothers.

 Last week, Howells played the APP Sacramento Open.
-He got silver in men’s doubles with JW Johnson, eventually losing to Andrei Daescu and Gabe Tardio.
-In singles, he got wins over Chris Haworth and Jack Foster, winning his first singles gold medal on tour.
+He got silver in men's doubles with JW Johnson, eventually losing to Andrei Daescu and Gabe Tardio.
+In singles, he got wins over Chris Haworth and Jack Foster, winning his first men's singles gold medal on tour.

 One of the coolest things about Will is how genuine and nice he is.
 After his first singles win on tour at the APP Sacramento, he posted on his Instagram account about the win.